perladvent/perldotcom/_pub_2003_07_08_mod_perl.md

 At configuration time, Apache::AuthenHook will intercept `AuthBasicProvider` and register My::BasicProvider.
 At request time, `mod_auth_basic` will attempt to authenticate the user, first using My::BasicProvider, followed by the default file provider if My::BasicProvider declines the request.

-A nice side effect to this is that through our implementation we will be giving mod\_perl developers a feature they have never had before—the ability to interlace Perl handlers and C handlers within the same phase.
+A nice side effect to this is that through our implementation we will be giving mod\_perl developers a feature they have never had beforeâ€”the ability to interlace Perl handlers and C handlers within the same phase.

     AuthDigestProvider My::DigestProvider file My::OtherDigestProvider